 \subsection{Nearest neighbors of query images}

-We investigate the nearest neighbors in the latent space of representations of a galaxy containing low surface brightness features (LEDA 129430) in Figure \ref{fig:3:nearest_neighbors_of_sample}, where we compare those found using the tiered sigmoid scaling model (top) and the arcsinh scaling model (bottom).
-We define the nearest neighbors as those minimizing the Euclidean distance between the $\ell_2$-normalized latent representation of the query galaxy and those of other galaxies in the dataset.
+We investigated the nearest neighbors in the latent space of representations of a galaxy containing low-surface-brightness features (LEDA 129430) in Figure \ref{fig:3:nearest_neighbors_of_sample}, where we compare those found using the tiered sigmoid scaling model (top) and the arcsinh scaling model (bottom).
+We define the nearest neighbors as those minimizing the Euclidean distance between the $\ell_2$ normalized latent representation of the query galaxy and those of other galaxies in the dataset.

-Although low surface brightness features are present in the nearest neighbor samples of both query images for each model, the low surface brightness features in the tiered-sigmoid-scaled images are easier to identify immediately and appear to have a tidal origin, in contrast to the neighbors obtained via the arcsinh scaling model.
-This highlights the benefit of a scaling function that is generic in emphasizing low surface brightness features without the need to manually tune the parameters of the scaling function on a per-sample basis.
+Although low-surface-brightness features are present in the nearest-neighbor samples of both query images for each model, the low-surface-brightness features in the tiered-sigmoid-scaled images are easier to identify immediately and appear to have a tidal origin, in contrast to the neighbors obtained via the arcsinh scaling model.
+This highlights the benefit of a scaling function that is generic in emphasizing low-surface-brightness features without the need to manually tune the parameters of the scaling function on a per-sample basis.